Millions of words have been written about Tiger Woods over the past 18 days. And billions more will be expended in the time to come.

 But at least he hasn’t compounded his mounting PR problems (to say nothing of his other woes, marital and otherwise) with outright lies.
 Half-truths and veiled language, perhaps, but that’s to be expected when you’re between a rock and a hard place.

-4. This story in GQ, written in 1997 by Charles P. Pierce, explains much that the world either didn’t realize, or chose to overlook, about Tiger.
+4. This story in GQ by Charles Pierce, written in 1997, explains much that the world either didn’t realize, or chose to overlook, about Tiger.

 5. I bet Tiger wishes he could turn the clock back to, oh, July 2000.
 That’s when Time magazine dispatched me to the Western Open to provide some background reporting in preparation for a cover story that staff writer Dan Goodgame penned later in the summer.